-Mountain biking is one of Queenstown’s most popular activities and in the past few years the trails on offer have grown and grown.
+Mountain biking is one of Queenstown’s most popular activities and in the past few years, the trails on offer have grown and grown.
 There is something for everyone; steep and technical downhill tracks or leisurely flat tracks along the lake.
-With so much on offer it can be hard to choose what’s right for you.
-If you’re looking for a chill ride that’s a little bit different but with spectacular views, then you have to check out Station 2 Station Cycle Trail.
-Bike through remote and gorgeous landscape around Queenstown that is only accessible by boat.
+With so much on offer, it can be hard to choose what’s right for you.
+If you’re looking for a chill ride that’s a little bit different but with spectacular views, then you have to check out.
+Bike through the remote and gorgeous landscape around Queenstown that is only accessible by boat.

 About Station 2 Station Cycle Trail